Natural Language Actor-Critic: Scalable Off-Policy Learning in Language Space: Introduction

 \section{Introduction}

 While LLMs excel at natural language tasks like question-answering \citep{pyatkin2022reinforced} and problem-solving \citep{hendrycksmath2021,jimenez2024swebench}, which can be solved with a single response, LLM agent tasks require multi-turn interactions.
-Specifically, LLM agent tasks require the model to act within an environment, by taking actions sequentially and observing their results, ultimately to accomplish some long-term goal.
 Such tasks include autonomous reasoning \citep{deepresearch}, tool-use \citep{nakano2022webgpt}, and dialogue with users \citep{hong2023zeroshot,yu2023promptbasedmontecarlotreesearch}.
-These tasks require agents to dynamically plan and intelligently respond to environmental stimuli, which base, pretrained LLMs struggle to do without additional training \citep{bachmann2024pitfalls}.
-To train effective LLM agents, we will need algorithms that can fine-tune LLMs to pursue temporally extended goals in the context of multi-turn, long-horizon interactions.
+These tasks require agents to dynamically plan and respond to environmental stimuli, which base LLMs struggle to do without additional fine-tuning \citep{bachmann2024pitfalls}.
+To train effective LLM agents, we will need algorithms that can fine-tune LLMs to pursue temporally extended goals within multi-turn interactions.
+However, in long-horizon settings where sparse rewards offer poor credit assignment, training LLM policies using standard policy gradient approaches can be unstable and inefficient.